zyqxd/trade-logger/README.md

             1. [ ] trade entry default to open and filled trades
             2. [ ] trade logs default to open trades
          5. [ ] trade logs
+            1. [x] add cancelled as separate boolean
-            1. [ ] add post button in trade logs panel
+            2. [x] add post button in trade logs panel
-            2. [ ] sort by type then price in trade logs panel
+            3. [ ] sort by type then price in trade logs panel
          6. [ ] trade entries
             1. [ ] consolidate all memos
             2. [ ] consolidate all analyses